francopub/francopub.github.io/blog/_posts/2017-04-17-A-Python-Disaster.md

 ![A photo of a python (the animal, not the programming language)](https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/Hatchling_Python_sebae_Tropicario%2C_FIN_2.jpg/320px-Hatchling_Python_sebae_Tropicario%2C_FIN_2.jpg)
 **Python time!
 (The age of this python is a metaphor for my current abilities with the programming language.
 By Tigerpython (Own work) [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0), via Wikimedia Commons)**

-Sure, it took longer to make and run the script than it would've to have done it all manually (mostly because I made little errors).
+It took longer to make and run the script than it would've to have done it all manually (mostly because I made little errors).

-And of course, here's the script:
+And here's the script:

 {% highlight Python %}